 The plan is governed by Title 11 Sections 700-999 of the Louisiana Revised Statutes.
-The Board of Trustees is composed of seventeen members; one elected member from each of seven membership districts, one elected member from colleges and universities, one elected member from parish and city superintendents of schools, one elected school food services member. two elected retired members, four ex officio members, and one member appointed by Speaker of the House.
-Elected members serve staggered four year terms.
-The Treasurer, Chairman of the Senate Retirement Committee, State Commissioner of Administration and State Superintendent of Public Education serve as ex officio members.
+The Board of Trustees is composed of seventeen members; one elected member from each of seven membership districts, one elected member from colleges and universities, one elected member from parish and city superintendents of schools, one elected school food services member, two elected retired members, and five ex officio members.
+Elected members serve staggered four-year terms.
+The Treasurer, Chairman of the House Retirement Committee, Chairman of the Senate Retirement Committee.
+State Commissioner of Administration and State Superintendent of Public Education serve as ex officio members.
 The Board of Trustees appoints an Executive Director who is responsible for the operation of the system.
 The Board also retains other consultants as deemed necessary.
-Administrative expenses are paid entirely from investment earnings.